 - Butter Surface with Thinset: Apply thinset mortar on the surface where you will be affixing the cement board.
 Using basic tiling techniques, "comb" the thin-set mortar with your notched trowel.

-- Lay down the cement boards, keeping them 1/8" to 1/4" apart.
+- Install Boards: Lay down the cement boards, keeping them 1/8" to 1/4" apart.
 With your cordless drill, screw the cement boards down with the cement board screws along the edges, every 8".
 Screw heads should be slightly below the cement board surface.
 You do not want screw heads protruding, or you will have problems when you lay down the tile.